The Importance of Keeping Your Well-Woman Exam

 While in years past you may have headed in for your annual exam without a second thought, this year, you might be second-guessing a trip to the doctor’s office out of an abundance of caution during the pandemic.
 But is it OK to push your appointment to next year?
 We spoke with Maria, LaNasa, D.O., an OB/GYN and physician on the medical staff at Texas Health Frisco and at be.
-Women’s Health & Wellness just east of Prosper and soon to be Frisco, to discuss why it’s important to keep your exam if possible, virtual options, and what changes you can expect from your last visit.
+Women’s Health & Wellness, to discuss why it’s important to keep your exam if possible, virtual options, and what changes you can expect from your last visit.

 Should I Stay or Should I Go?

 It’s a common question you may have been asking yourself often this year, and your annual checkups are no exception.
 Some decisions are easier than others, but when it comes to your health, you may be on the fence.

 While attending your annual exam is incredibly important, LaNasa says it’s ultimately up to you, your personal health and any concerns you may have.